tedkotz/ternary/math/README.md

 #### General Completeness

-We start with stating that workign in discrete values any N-input function can be defined in terms of a condition and an N-1 input function
+We start with stating that working in discrete values any N-input function can be defined in terms of a condition and an N-1 input function
 ```
 For any F(x0,x1,...,x[n])